jonathanong/js-style-guide/README.md

 For example, https://github.com/expressjs/body-parser abstracts requests to return the body of a request.

 Other than being a subclass of emitters, streams are very buggy in node.js and have many minor edge cases that may cause leaks if not handled properly.

+My suggestion is to use many modules that abstract streams into `fn(stream) -> result` results.

 ### Don't use domains